 Will there be other testing at camp?

-At this time, we are not planning to conduct camp-wide surveillance testing of all campers during their session.
+We are not planning to conduct camp-wide surveillance testing of all campers during their session.
 Instead, we will be carefully monitoring everyone’s health on a daily basis, and administering a rapid antigen test only if a camper presents convincing COVID-19 symptoms.
 We will confirm the results of any positive rapid test with a followup molecular PCR test.

 Our medical staff will contact parents if we determine their daughter should be tested, and keep them informed every step of the way.